zlpure/Blog-Flasky/README.md

 * Programming interface
 ******
-Above it, I use python framework [flasky](http://flask.pocoo.org/docs/0.12/), which depends on two external libraries: the [Jinja2](http://jinja.pocoo.org/) template engine and the [Werkzeug](http://werkzeug.pocoo.org/) WSGI toolkit
+Above it, I use python framework [flasky](http://flask.pocoo.org/docs/0.12/), which depends on two external libraries: the [Jinja2](http://jinja.pocoo.org/) template engine and the [Werkzeug](http://werkzeug.pocoo.org/) WSGI toolkit.
 [This is my home page](www.zengliang.net.cn).
 Welcome to visit it.
 If you have any question, please feel free to contact [me](zengliangcs@gmail.com)
 ******